-Guided by the mission of Student Affairs, the Anti-Violence Initiatives branch of Counseling and Prevention Services (AVI) leads the campus effort to prevent issues of sexual assault, domestic/dating violence, and stalking by working with community partners to create a campus environment that is intolerant of abuse and is responsive to the needs of victims/survivors.
+Guided by the mission of Student Affairs, Anti-Violence Initiatives (AVI) leads the campus effort to address issues of sexual assault, domestic/dating violence, and stalking by working with community partners to create a campus environment that is intolerant of abuse and is responsive to the needs of victims/survivors.
 Our objective is to establish a campus culture of safety, free from sexual violence, resulting in a safer living and learning environment.
-AVI provides bystander intervention and other prevention programs for members of the TCNJ community, such as programs during orientation, programs for first-year residence halls, student organizations and athletic teams, awareness months, and social marketing campaigns.
+AVI provides programming based on the public health model of prevention including primary, secondary, and tertiary prevention strategies.
+These strategies include but are not limited to: bystander intervention and healthy relationships programming, programs during orientation, programs for first-year residence halls, student organizations and athletic teams, awareness months, and social marketing campaigns.

 Acts of sexual violence are prohibited by the Sexual Harassment, Misconduct, & Discrimination Policy, Student Conduct Code, and New Jersey state law.

 - Dating Violence.
 Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: length of the relationship, type of relationship, and frequency of interaction between the persons involved in the relationship. - Domestic Violence.
 A "victim of domestic violence" includes any person, regardless of age, who has been subjected to violence by a person with whom the victim has a child, or with whom the victim anticipates having a child, if one of the parties is pregnant, and any other person who is a present or former household member.
 "Victim of domestic violence" also includes any person who has been subjected to domestic violence by a person with whom the victim has had a dating relationship. - Sexual Assault.
 Any form of unwanted or involuntary touching or penetration of intimate body parts by a person of the same or opposite sex.
 This can include being forced to touch someone else.
 "Unwanted or involuntary" means sexual contact without the consent of the victim, including the use of threats, intimidation, coercion, or physical force.
 It also includes victims who are unable to give consent because of their age or because they are physically helpless, mentally incapacitated, or intoxicated. - "Effective Consent."
 Is informed, freely and actively given, mutually understandable words or actions that indicate a willingness to participate in mutually agreed upon sexual activity.
 A person may be unable to give Effective Consent when they are unable to consent due to their age, or because the person is physically helpless, mentally incapacitated, or incapacitated from alcohol or other drugs.